lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

      output mlkemSeed || tradSK
 ~~~
-{: #alg-composite-serialize-priv-key title="SerializePrivateKey(mlkemSeed, tradSK) -> bytes"}
+{: #alg-composite-serialize-priv-key title="Composite-ML-KEM.SerializePrivateKey(mlkemSeed, tradSK) -> bytes"}

 Deserialization reverses this process.
 Each component key is deserialized according to their respective specification as shown in {{appdx_components}}.

 The following describes how to instantiate a `DeserializePrivateKey(bytes)` function.
-Since ML-KEM private keys are 64 bytes for all paramater sets, this function does not need to be parametrized.
+Since ML-KEM private keys are 64 bytes for all parameter sets, this function does not need to be parametrized.

 ~~~
 Composite-ML-KEM.DeserializePrivateKey(bytes) -> (mlkemSeed, tradSK)